DantePrins/resume/README.md

 ## Research Assistant in the Neutral Atom Trap group at TRIUMF

+### TRINAT report
+This report was written at the end of the term as a summary of the project, a presentation of the final data, and what further should be done in the lab.
+It was sent to the lab group and reviewed with their feedback.
+In future this document will be referenced by members of the lab group, particularly future students regarding the finding of this project and a collection of some of my knowledge from the term.

+### TRIUMF presentation
+I gave this presentation to a room of undergrads along with my lab group but the intended audience for the tone is the former.
+This was given about two weeks before the end of the term so not everything on the report is included and I took time to explain more basics that were omitted from the report.

 ## Undergraduate Researcher at the Stewart Blusson Quantum Matter Institute